 To attach the mines, Magennis had to hack at barnacles on its hull, and suffered from a leak in his oxygen mask.
 On withdrawing, his Lieutenant found one of the submarine’s limpet carriers would not jettison.

-Magennis exited the submarine in his diver’s suit again and freed the limpet carrier after seven minutes of nerve-wracking work.
+Magennis exited the submarine in his diver’s suit again and freed the limpet carrier after 7 minutes of nerve-wracking work.
 He was the only Northern Irishman to be awarded the Victoria Cross in the Second World War, and died in 1986.

 10. 2nd Lieutenant Premindra Bhagat

 On 31 January 1941, Second-Lieutenant Premindra Bhagat, Corps of Indian Engineers, led a section of a Field Company of Sappers and Miners in pursuit of enemy troops.
-For a period of four days and across 55 miles he led his men in clearing the road and adjacent areas of mines.
+For a period of 4 days and across 55 miles he led his men in clearing the road and adjacent areas of mines.

 During this period, he himself detected and cleared 15 minefields of varying dimensions.
 On two occasions when his carrier was destroyed, and on another occasion when his section was ambushed, he carried on with his task.